RobseK101/RwiUnity/README.md

 that it uses are not publicly exposed.
 At this point I do not see this as a problem though as it is very much an experimental proof of concept to show that the DLL and the managed/native interface are actually working as intended.

+These are some screenshots from within the Unity Editor that show a paused game loop after an object has been loaded:

 ![Image 1](images/DFF_object_mesh_marked.png)
 ![Image 2](images/DFF_object_collision_marked.png)
 ![Image 3](images/DFF_object_scene_graph_marked.png)